tinjaw/MGRS-Mapper-v2/readme.md

 - [x] Configure CSS hover state for surface menu
 - [ ] Add helper text to select boxes
 - [x] Add SVG manipulation (drag-n-drop & resize handles)
-- [ ] Begin Leaflet maps implementation...
+- [x] Begin Leaflet maps implementation...
 - [ ] Update repository key in package.json on production
-- [ ] Commonly used symbols pane
+- [x] Commonly used symbols pane
-- [ ] Logo in header
+- [x] Logo in header
-- [ ] Semantic HTML check. (eg- The "Dismissible Drawer" in the top app bar has a class of 'mdc-top-app-bar__title')
+- [ ] Semantic HTML check. (eg- The "Dismissible Drawer" in the top app bar has a class of 'mdc-top-app-bar\_\_title')
+- [ ] Sitemap file and Humans.txt
+- [ ] SPA to actual website?
+Need to have multiple pages for this

 ## DEFAULT VALUES